WordPress/gutenberg/packages/blocks/README.md

 _Returns_

--   `WPBlockType | undefined`: The previous block value, if it has been successfully unregistered; otherwise `undefined`.
+-   `BlockType|undefined`: The previous block value, if it has been successfully unregistered; otherwise `undefined`.

 ### unregisterBlockVariation